VET Program Approval and Maintenance Procedure

 K.

-Submit the completed application documentation to Quality Assurance Services for review prior to submission to the Course Approval Committee for approval:
+Submit the completed application documentation to Strategic Regulatory Services for review prior to submission to the Course Approval Committee for approval:

 1. Training and Assessment Strategy – Part A